robertsoli/HR_Analysis/notebook/HR_Analysis.md

 - We can clearly see that when employees are tasked with 7 projects monthly, that there is a massive drop in satisfaction level, and that employees tasked with
   6 projects monthly also show a very low satisfaction score.

-- Employees tasked with 3 or 4 projects record the highest level of satisfaction at an average of 0.69
+- Employees tasked with 3, 4 and 5 projects record the highest level of satisfaction at an average of 0.69

 ---